Spinel group: Spinel group members

 There are many more compounds with a spinel structure, e.g. the thiospinels and selenospinels, that can be synthesized in the lab or in some cases occur as minerals.

 The heterogeneity of spinel group members varies based on composition with ferrous and magnesium based members varying greatly as in solid solution, which requires similarly sized cations.
 However, ferric and aluminium based spinels are almost entirely homogeneous due to their large size difference.

 The spinel structure

 The space group for a spinel group mineral may be Fd3̅m (the same as for diamond), but in some cases (such as spinel itself, MgAl_{2}O_{4}, beyond 452.6 K) it is actually the tetrahedral F4̅3m.

-Normal spinel structures are usually cubic close-packed oxides with eight tetrahedral and four octahedral sites per formula unit.
+Normal spinel structures have oxygen ions closely approximating a cubic close-packed latice with eight tetrahedral and four octahedral sites per formula unit (but eight times as many per unit cell).
 The tetrahedral spaces are smaller than the octahedral spaces.
 B ions occupy half the octahedral holes, while A ions occupy one-eighth of the tetrahedral holes.
 The mineral spinel MgAl2O4 has a normal spinel structure.

-In a normal spinel structure, the ions are in the following positions (where i, j, and k are arbitrary integers and δ, ε, and ζ are small real numbers):
+In a normal spinel structure, the ions are in the following positions, where i, j, and k are arbitrary integers and δ, ε, and ζ are small real numbers (note that the unit cell can be chosen differently, giving different coordinates):